 This should be so thick that you can nearly stand a spoon in it.

-2 Heat a slick of olive oil in a medium-sized frying pan over medium heat and add the chorizo.
-Brown quickly on both sides, turning with tongs, then tilt pan, let fat drain off and transfer to a plate; don’t cook the sausages right through as they continue cooking in the soup.
+2 Heat a slick of olive oil in a medium-sized frying pan (skillet) over medium heat and add the chorizo.
+Brown quickly on both sides, turning with tongs, then tilt pan, let fat drain off and transfer chorizo to a plate; don’t cook chorizo right through as it continues cooking in the soup.

 3 Add stock, water, tomatoes, green beans and lemon zest to vegetables.
 Rinse lentils in a sieve until water runs clear and add to soup with drained chorizo.
 Bring to the boil, then lower heat and cook gently, partially covered with a lid, for 45-50 minutes or until everything is very tender.
-Add salt, then check seasoning.
-Mash gently 3-4 times with a potato masher to thicken the soup.
+Stir in salt, then check seasoning.
+Mash gently 3-4 times with a potato masher to thicken the soup if wished.
 If soup requires a little more liquid, add hot stock or water.
 If liked, serve with a drizzle of extra virgin olive oil.